 It’s a dangerous conversation-stopper, intended to (i) avoid honest discussions and (ii) remain blissfully ignorant about reality.

-You can disqualify EVERYTHING by pointing to “the bubble” they come from
+You can disqualify too much by pointing to “the bubble” it comes from

 We just saw that by pretending that everyone is locked in ‘his own bubble’, you give up what’s needed to get at the truth.

 What’s more, you also start thinking all beliefs can be explained without appealing to their alleged truth.
 That, in other words, everyone regards as true what she does not because of the world we all share, but just because of her bubble.